BOYS & GIRLS CLUBS INCREASING ARTS PARTICIPATION

 Thanks to a grant of around £43,000, the Boys & Girls Clubs are working in partnership with arts organisation Z-Arts to deliver it’s Mix It Up arts carousel across five clubs who are members of Boys & Girls Clubs.

-Young people across the five clubs will receive 40-weeks of arts activities between now and the end of 2020 as a rotating carousel of arts activities visits each of the five clubs.
+Young people across the five clubs will receive 40-weeks of arts activities between now and March 2021 as a rotating carousel of arts activities visits each of the five clubs.
 Young people will have the opportunity to express their creativity in a range of art forms such as craft, screen printing, poetry, performance, design, textiles and much more.

 Speaking as the programme was launched, Boys & Girls Clubs County Director, Andy Hamill said, “We are extremely thankful to have been awarded this grant by the Arts Council of England.
 Arts has been an important part of club life for may years and we are keen to support clubs and young people by developing our Mix It Up arts programme and making it available to more young people across our clubs.”
 He continued, “There are so many creative young people within our clubs and our hope is that many more of them will have the opportunity to express their creativity."